arnodel/golua/README.md

 ### Lexer / Parser

 * The lexer is implemented in the package `scanner`.
-* The parser is hand-written and implemented in the `parsing` package (it used to be generated from `lua.bnf` using gocc (https://github.com/goccmack/gocc).
+* The parser is hand-written and implemented in the `parsing` package.
-  The command used was: `gocc -no_lexer lua.bnf`.
-I have left the grammar in for now.)

 ### AST → IR Compilation